Dorita Fairlie Bruce: Assessment

 Sims and Clare state that Bruce "was perhaps the most skilful exponent of the traditional girls’ school story of the 20s and 30s, with plots deftly exploring the narrative potential of the schoolgirl community, in particular relationships between girls of different age groups and conflicts between friendship and rivalry.
 Even the elements of mystery and adventure are wholly integrated into the plots."
-Cadogan, in comparing Bruce with Angela Brazil states that "Bruce's plots and characterizations have a subtlety and an uncontrived exuberance that are lacking in many of Brazil's stories" Clare states that the overall quality of Bruce's books is higher than those of Oxenham or Brent-Dryer.
+Cadogan, in comparing Bruce with Angela Brazil states that "Bruce's plots and characterizations have a subtlety and an uncontrived exuberance that are lacking in many of Brazil's stories" Clare states that the overall quality of Bruce's books is higher than those of Oxenham or Brent-Dyer.

 Cadogan calls Bruce's Dimsie, Nancy and Springdale series her most memorable books.
 Sneddon says that these three series "include some of the best girls' school stories ever written."

 Availability

 Unlike her near contemporary Elinor Brent-Dyer, Bruce was not republished in paperback editions.
 The new editions of the Dimsie books in the 1980s, including a collection of short stories, are heavily updated, removing the books from their original period.

-Attractive, unabridged, paperback editions of some of Bruce's books were published by Girls Gone By Publishers#Dorita Fairlie Bruce, but these are now (September 2020) out of print, and are only available from second-hand book sellers.
+Attractive, unabridged, paperback editions of some of Bruce's books were published by Girls Gone By Publishers, but these are now (September 2020) out of print, and are only available from second-hand booksellers.
 The Girls Gone By editions have well researched introductions and original illustrations and cover art.